 - Robustness in capabilities and reporting

-The bigger the operation, the more robust your POS system needs to be for gathering insights, data and being able to provide a great customer experience for your guests.
+Basically, the bigger the operation, the more robust your POS system needs to be for gathering insights, data, running your staff, and being able to provide a great customer experience for your guests.

 STEP 2: GET FEEDBACK FROM YOUR TEAM